leandroperdizo/diazero/README.md

 ### How do I get set up? ###

 * Summary of set up

+Start application and test on Postman collection

 * Configuration

+-

 * Dependencies

+-

 * Database configuration

+-

 * How to run tests

+IncidentTest class.

 * Deployment instructions

 ### Contribution guidelines ###